evolvingstuff/metalist/docs/plan.md

 ## Fixed Bugs

 - [x] Root level notes had "None" as parent_id in HTML instead of empty string
 - [x] Drag and drop movement of notes wasn't preserving parent-child relationships
+- [x] Content was lost when creating new notes via Cmd+Enter due to incorrect edit state checking